 2. Banana Cue

-Turon may be the most popular plantain-based Filipino snack but not far behind is banana cue (or banana q).
-It’s a very similar dish except the plantains are skewered whole and then coated with brown sugar before being deep-fried.
+Turon may be the most popular saba-based Filipino snack but not far behind is banana cue (or banana q).
+It’s a very similar dish except the saba banana is skewered whole and then coated with brown sugar before being deep-fried.